sofiabarragan/website/content/project/bayes_cap/index.md

 # Motivation

-In collaboration with [Juthi Dewan](https://juthidewan-portfolio.netlify.app), [Sam Ding](https://sdingx.github.io/portfolio/), and Vichy Meas, we designed this project for our Bayesian Statistics course taught by [Dr. Alicia Johnson](https://ajohns24.github.io/portfolio/).
+In collaboration with [Juthi Dewan](https://juthidewan-portfolio.netlify.app), [Sam Ding](https://sdingx.github.io/portfolio/), and [Vichearith Meas](vmeas.com), we designed this project for our Bayesian Statistics course taught by [Dr. Alicia Johnson](https://ajohns24.github.io/portfolio/).
 We would like to thank Alicia for guiding us through Bayes and the capstone experience!

 Our project cumulatively included 97 pages of double-spaced text and code!
 So, for this blog post we are exclusively reporting our findings and printing only the most essential code chunks.
 A detailed and reproducible version of this blog post with **all** code included can be found [here](https://freddybarragan.netlify.app/media/bayes/bayes_final.html).